Trade show meeting software

 After enough broken shows the requirements get clear.
 And every one of them has to hold up live, while the schedule moves.

 1. 1.
-One source of truth.
+One live view.

-Every meeting checked against every other meeting in real time, across rooms, people, and travel time.
+Catch conflicts before they cost a meeting.
 You see the double booking before two executives walk into the same room.

 A visual meeting scheduler showing a timeline of color-coded booth meetings across rooms